blue-in-sea/Ads/README.md

 # Ads
 ## [TikTok Creative Center](https://ads.tiktok.com/business/creativecenter/pc/en?rid=vcxdlcdh10o)
 - [About TikTok Ads Manager](https://ads.tiktok.com/help/article/tiktok-ads-manager-intro?lang=en)
-  * Dashboard: Allows you to track changes in performance and review ad account data such as active campaigns, budget spending, and charts for tracking ad performance over time.
+  * **Dashboard**: Allows you to track changes in performance and review ad account data such as active campaigns, budget spending, and charts for tracking ad performance over time.
-  * Campaign: Review all campaigns, ad groups, and ads you have created.
+  * **Campaign**: Review all campaigns, ad groups, and ads you have created.
-  * Tools: You can choose from 6 options in the drop-down list to manage what goes into your ads and who you want to reach: Events, Creatives, Audiences, Catalogs, Comments, and Instant Pages.
+  * **Tools**: You can choose from 6 options in the drop-down list to manage what goes into your ads and who you want to reach: Events, Creatives, Audiences, Catalogs, Comments, and Instant Pages.
-  * Analytics: You can create custom reports, or use one of our reporting templates to go deeper into your ad insights.
+  * **Analytics**: You can create custom reports, or use one of our reporting templates to go deeper into your ad insights.
 You can also schedule reports to generate at a specific time.

 ## [16 of the Best TikTok Tools to Improve Your Marketing](https://blog.hootsuite.com/tiktok-tools/)
 ## [广告创建与投放](https://school.oceanengine.com/product_help/content/668400000006/121544)